PaulaRamiro/Nphaureo/Notebook.md

   - Numero pHAUREO -> ¿exist?
   - Plasmid–phage abundance and size relationships
-  - Correlation between plasmid load and phage load per genome: do genomes with more plasmids also carry more phages (temperate or virulent)?
+  - *Correlation between plasmid load and phage load per genome: do genomes with more plasmids also carry more phages (temperate or virulent)?*
+      The cor.test is significant but the correlation is low (~.025 for both temperate and virulent phages)
   - Compare the proportion of the genome occupied by plasmids vs phages.
   - Chromosome size vs mobile element load: are larger chromosomes more permissive to plasmids and phages?
   - Co-occurrence: Do genomes carrying certain plasmid types host fewer/more phages? (type of mobility/replicon type)